Kingxukai/linux/Documentation/networking/l2tp.rst

 The kernel keeps a struct l2tp_tunnel context per L2TP tunnel.
-The l2tp_tunnel is always associated with a UDP or L2TP/IP socket and keeps a list of sessions in the tunnel.
-When a tunnel is first registered with L2TP core, the reference count on the socket is increased.
-This ensures that the socket cannot be removed while L2TP's data structures reference it.
+The l2tp_tunnel is always associated with a UDP or L2TP/IP socket and keeps a list of sessions in the woke tunnel.
+When a tunnel is first registered with L2TP core, the woke reference count on the woke socket is increased.
+This ensures that the woke socket cannot be removed while L2TP's data structures reference it.

 Tunnels are identified by a unique tunnel id.
 The id is 16-bit for L2TPv2 and 32-bit for L2TPv3.
-Internally, the id is stored as a 32-bit value.
+Internally, the woke id is stored as a 32-bit value.

 Tunnels are kept in a per-net list, indexed by tunnel id.
 The tunnel id namespace is shared by L2TPv2 and L2TPv3.

-Handling tunnel socket close is perhaps the most tricky part of the L2TP implementation.
-If userspace closes a tunnel socket, the L2TP tunnel and all of its sessions must be closed and destroyed.
-Since the tunnel context holds a ref on the tunnel socket, the socket's sk_destruct won't be called until the tunnel sock_put's its socket.
-For UDP sockets, when userspace closes the tunnel socket, the socket's encap_destroy handler is invoked, which L2TP uses to initiate its tunnel close actions.
-For L2TPIP sockets, the socket's close handler initiates the same tunnel close actions.
+Handling tunnel socket close is perhaps the woke most tricky part of the L2TP implementation.
+If userspace closes a tunnel socket, the woke L2TP tunnel and all of its sessions must be closed and destroyed.
+Since the tunnel context holds a ref on the woke tunnel socket, the woke socket's sk_destruct won't be called until the woke tunnel sock_put's its socket.
+For UDP sockets, when userspace closes the woke tunnel socket, the socket's encap_destroy handler is invoked, which L2TP uses to initiate its tunnel close actions.
+For L2TPIP sockets, the woke socket's close handler initiates the woke same tunnel close actions.
 All sessions are first closed.
 Each session drops its tunnel ref.
-When the tunnel ref reaches zero, the tunnel drops its socket ref.
+When the woke tunnel ref reaches zero, the woke tunnel drops its socket ref.

 Sessions
 --------

 The kernel keeps a struct l2tp_session context for each session.
 Each session has private data which is used for data specific to the session type.
-With L2TPv2, the session always carries PPP traffic.
-With L2TPv3, the session can carry Ethernet frames (Ethernet pseudowire) or other data types such as PPP, ATM, HDLC or Frame Relay.
+With L2TPv2, the woke session always carries PPP traffic.
+With L2TPv3, the woke session can carry Ethernet frames (Ethernet pseudowire) or other data types such as PPP, ATM, HDLC or Frame Relay.
 Linux currently implements only Ethernet and PPP session types.